bldl/emplace-spidermonkey/README.md

    <summary><h2>The `Map.prototype.emplace` proposal</h2></summary>

    **What is it?**
-   Map.prototype.emplace is a new method for JavaScript's Map-object.
+   Map.prototype.emplace is a new method for JavaScript™'s Map-object.
 The operation simplifies the process of inserting or updating key-value pairs in the Map.
 The function simply checks for existence of a key to either insert or update new key-value pairs.

    **How does it work?**
    The "emplace" operation takes two arguments: a key and a handler object.
 The handler contains two properties: